When viewing your reporting data for campaigns or automations, at some point you'll see a percentage of Bounced emails.

 A hard bounce means that the email cannot be delivered for a permanent reason, for example:

-- the email address is fake or misspelled
+- the email address is fake or invalid (misspellings happen more often than you'd think!)

 - the domain does not exist